Alternatives to Talk therapy.

 BodyTalk is a natural health-care system, which is designed to work with, and support, your bodies’ own natural ability to repair and restore itself.
 The principle is that as we continue our day to day lives, our bodies may lose its innate balance between the brain, heart and gut.
 The balance is what keeps us healthy, mentally and physically.
 A BodyTalk session aims to re-establish and re-connect the lines of communication creating balance and avoiding dis-ease.

 BodyTalk can be helpful for both physical and mental issues and those that are operating in your unconscious.

 A session can take anywhere from between 15 and 45 minutes.
 The practitioner will follow a guided chart of your body/mind until they are guided to anything that is being highlighted.
 By highlighted, I mean that the clients own body/mind brings the practitioners awareness to certain conscious or unconscious imbalances in the body.
 Clients are completely clothed for the session and it safe to do at any age including for children.

 How I felt after?

 Absolutely fine.
-BodyTalk has brought up things I wasn’t consciously aware of if in my past.
-For instance, I learnt that something emotionally shook me when I was 5 years old which I had no idea until I chatted to my mum about it.
+BodyTalk has brought up things I wasn’t consciously aware of in my past.
+For instance, I learnt that something emotionally shook me when I was 5 years old which I had no idea about until I confirmed it with my mum.
 That memory was still holding space in my body all these years later and creating imbalance.
-Others I know that have had sessions talk about being able to work and have a good nights sleep, after being in a situation where they couldn’t function or rest.
+Others I know that have had sessions talk about being able to work more productively and have a good nights sleep, after being in a situation where they couldn’t function or rest.
 Others describe physical ailments being relieved.

 I want to stress, that these therapies are guided but the client is the one in control.
 Therapy is about getting the right support and support is out there if you’re ready to heal.